Illustration showing how to write the best cold email that gets opened and answered.

 Info Icon

 No single position works universally best!
 What works for one audience or offer type may underperform for another.
-Test different positions with your specific audience to find your winner
+Test different positions with your specific audience to find your winner.

 To make your CTA stand out without seeming pushy: